rebelwarrior/numenera/setting/ninth-world.md

 __Healers (a.k.a.
 Chiurgeons):__
 Healers are bio-mechanical experts.
 They're a cross of a Herbal medicine (focused on the proper plants and herbs to eat), a mechanic and a cybernetic doctor.
 They know how to activate the nanites for healing and how to set and fix bones.
 Healers have ranks and specialties, but they don't seem to be regulated by a normal guild.

-__Wrights (Numenera crafters):__
+__Wrights (Numenéra crafters):__
-In big cities you can find a wright or two, who specializes in fixing or creating Numenera.
+In big cities you can find a wright or two, who specializes in fixing or creating Numénera.
 Crafting Numenera is exceedingly expensive so professional full-time wrights only exist in places where there is a lot of trade and thus a lot of shins.
-Because of the ubiquity of Numenara even small aldeia have someone who has a "knack" with Numenara even if they aren't a proper professional wright.
+Because of the ubiquity of Numenéra even small aldeia have someone who has a "knack" with Numenéra even if they aren't a proper professional wright.

 __Artists:__
 Some artists have informal guilds, particularly in the south of Steadfast.